he-he-org/he-he-2/content/volunteer-articles/what-to-pack-for-nicaragua.md

 * Cover letter from Health&Help
 * Credit cards
 * Not more than $200 in cash
-* ‘How to get to the clinic’ instructions, project managers’ contact information, other useful info
+* ‘How to get to the project H&H’ instructions, project managers’ contact information, other useful info
 * Black&white passport photos (in case you are planning to stay more than 90 days in Nicaragua)
 * Sleeping bag
 * Insect repellent